A virtual tour of the classic motorcycle collection on display at the Barber Vintage Motorsports Museum in Leeds, Ala.

 Engine: Air-cooled, 3-cylinder 4-stroke

 Power Rating: 74hp @ 8,500rpm

 Top Speed: 145mph

 In an effort to boost sales of their street machines, Triumph built special versions to compete in the popular production racing class.
-While looking close to stock on the outside these bikes were prepared in the factory race shop to a very high state of tune.
-The three-cylinder machines were very successful, with a sister machine to this one winning the Isle of Man production TT no less than five times.
+While looking close to stock on the outside, these bikes were prepared in the factory race shop to a very high state of tune.
+The three-cylinder machines were very successful, with a sister machine to this one winning the Isle of Man production TT no fewer than five times.